-Clinical Symptoms and Signs
+70.6 Clinical Symptoms and Signs

-- Hepatosplenomegaly with anemia and thrombocytopenia in type I disease.
-Bone involvement is also seen in type III disease. - Severity of the bone disease does not necessarily correlate with that of other viscera and bone marrow. - Bone modeling deformities during skeletal growth. - Osteopenia as a result of expansion of the marrow compartment with increased incidence of secondary fractures, especially compression vertebral fractures. - Bone crises, or acute pain similar to that seen in sickle cell disease, may simulate infections. - Avascular necrosis of bone ends may result in decreased mobility and joint collapse.
+- Hepatosplenomegaly with anemia and thrombocytopenia can be seen in type I disease.
+Bone involvement is also seen in type III disease. - Severity of the bone disease does not necessarily correlate with that of other viscera and bone marrow. - Bone modeling deformities occur during skeletal growth. - Osteopenia as a result of expansion of the marrow compartment is linked to increased incidence of secondary fractures, especially compression vertebral fractures. - Bone crises, or acute pain similar to that seen in sickle cell disease, may simulate infections. - Avascular necrosis of bone ends may result in decreased mobility and joint collapse. - Patients have an increased incidence of monoclonal gammopathies, and there is an increased incidence of hematopoietic malignancies, especially myeloma.